When you acknowledge the constant existential crisis,

 Is enjoying the ecstatic biological masterpiece of being alive,

-To figure out how to smile and how to appreciate sadness.
+To figure out how to smile and appreciate sadness.

 In a sense, other than having the need to work and make a living, to make love, to nurture a family, to have a retirement plan, to die.